thunlp/MNRE/README.md

 We provide the  dataset we used for the task relation extraction in  (https://pan.baidu.com/s/1dF26l93).
 We preprocess the original data to make it satisfy the input format of our codes.

-Pre-Trained Word Vectors are learned from New York Times Annotated Corpus (LDC Data LDC2008T19), which should be obtained from LDC (https://catalog.ldc.upenn.edu/LDC2008T19).
+Pre-Trained English Word Vectors are learned from New York Times Annotated Corpus (LDC Data LDC2008T19), which should be obtained from LDC (https://catalog.ldc.upenn.edu/LDC2008T19).

+Pre-Trained Chinese Word Vectors are learned from Chinese Baidu Baike.

 To run our code, the dataset should be put in the folder data/ using the following format, containing six files